GetinetA/GettingAndCleaningData/Project/README.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+__Note: The following steps are intended to work only with RStudio__

 ## Steps to follow on this project